nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 ## Upload your project to GitHub

-If you finish your Rana process project and would like to you can share it on GitHub.
+If you finish your Rana process project and would like to, you can share it on GitHub.
 First, use the following url to create a new empty repo on GitHub ('Empty' means no readme, .gitignore or license):

 > [https://github.com/new?name={{ cookiecutter.project_name }}&owner=nens&visibility=private&description=Rana+process](https://github.com/new?name={{ cookiecutter.project_name }}&owner=nens&visibility=private&description=Rana+process)

-Done?
-Go to your generated project and do some git magic:
+Once done, go to your generated project and run the following git commands:

 - Open terminal for your Rana process and initialize a new git repository:
 ```sh